Using Plane Shapes to Form Solids

 So what if we taught students to use what they already know from Kindergarten to reason through what they are trying to solve.
 For example, if I'm finding the surface area of a cube, I can think about what I know about the area of a square.

 What plane shapes are used to create a cube?

 How can these attributes help me find the area?

 How is finding the area like an array?

 Once I know the area of 1 square, how can I use that area to find the area of 6 squares?

 By using what students already know, we are doing two things: We are helping connect long-term memory to new ideas, and we are giving them the confidence to find a solution even if they don't remember a formula.

 Check out this easy activity where students use a graphic organizer to outline what they know and combine it to find the surface area.
 It can be done using nets or solids.
 Students just need to break apart what they know using plane shapes and combine the areas.

 Think about how nice it is to take such a complicated task (multiple operations, multiple steps) and break it down into something manageable.
 Grab your FREE download of this graphic organizer and some solid cards to watch your students gain confidence working challenging problems!
 Don't forget to check out the 3 teaching videos that accompany this task in my Teaching and Learning Library.
-Check out your 2-week free trial!
+Check out your membership with a 2-week money back guarantee!

 Finding Surface Area